 Although interest rate sensitivity gap is a useful measurement and contributes toward effective asset and liability management, it is difficult to predict the effect of changing interest rates based solely on that measure.
 As a result, and as required by OTS regulations, the Asset/Liability Committee also regularly reviews interest rate risk by forecasting the impact of alternative interest rate environments on net interest income and market value of portfolio equity ("MVPE"), which is defined as the net present value of an institution's existing assets, liabilities and off-balance sheet instruments, and evaluating such impacts against the maximum potential changes in net interest income and MVPE that is authorized by the Board of Directors of the Bank.
 At June 30, 1996, management estimates that the estimated percentage change in the Company's net interest income over the ensuing four quarter period as a result of a 200 basis point increase or decrease in interest rates would be an approximately 5.9% increase or decrease, respectively.
-In addition, at June 30, 1996, management estimates that the estimated percentage change in the Company's $\ensuremath{\mathsf{MVPE}}$ over the decrease in interest rates would be an approximate 5.0% increase and 6.6% decrease, respectively.
+In addition, at June 30, 1996, management estimates that the estimated percentage change in the Company's MVPE over the ensuing four quarter period as a result of a 200 basis point increase or decrease in interest rates would be an approximate 5.0% increase and 6.6% decrease, respectively.
 The maximum potential changes in MVPE and net interest income authorized by the Board of Directors of the Company in the event of a 200 basis point change in interest rates is 30% and, thus, the Company's asset and liability position currently is in compliance with the policy adopted by its Board of Directors.
 For a detailed presentation in this regard, see Note 18 to the Consolidated Financial Statements.